On this page

 - Reviving volunteering in sport.

-While the Youth Strategy has a general target group among the young people, as defined by the Youth Law no. 350/2006: 14-35 years old, the National Sport Strategy for 2016-2032 has no specific target group among youth, but most of its objectives are beneficial for the development of youth sport, fitness and physical activity.
+While the Youth Strategy 2015-2020 had a general target group among the young people, as defined by the Youth Law no. 350/2006: 14-35 years old, the National Sport Strategy for 2016-2032 had no specific target group among youth, but most of its objectives are beneficial for the development of youth sport, fitness and physical activity.

 Government authority responsible for the implementation

-The same ministry is the government authority responsible for the project adoption and implementation of the National Sport Strategy for 2016-2032.
+The same ministry is the government authority responsible for the development, adoption and implementation of the National Sport Strategy for 2016-2032.
+However, as stated, the strategy was not formally adopted until March 2022.

 Monitoring/assessment/evaluation of the implementation of the strategy

-No updates have been made to the present Youth Strategy.
-As mentioned, the National Sport Strategy for 2016-2032 is in the stage of a project of the Ministry of Youth and Sport and has not been adopted.
+As mentioned, the National Sport Strategy for 2016-2032 is in the stage of a project of the Ministry of Sport and has not been adopted.

-- increasing the participation of the population, of all categories, to the activities of free exercise of the physical exercise;
+- increasing the participation of the population, of all categories, to physical exercise;

-- ensuring the specific conditions for the systematic practice of physical exercise by people with special needs;
+- ensuring the specific conditions for the systematic practice of physical exercise by persons with special needs;

 - increasing the number of people with special needs who regularly practice sport, appropriate to the needs of each category;